JNPauli/Banter/open_lab_notebook/Documentation.md

 Well it is going rather... unsuccesfull.
 Today I just tried out a lot of different things, but I am not really smarter

 ## 23.01.2023
 Investigated the different voxel patterns and compared them with respective z_maps.
+There is a session specific correlation, but I still do not know why.
+Maybe it is what it is...

 I also tried different values for the C-Hyperparameter.
 For now, the model is working very well (accuracy 100%) for the training.
 However, the test data still performs very poor.
+This was inspected by creating a confusion matrix.
+Probably the model is pretty overfitted.

 I extracted the most important features from the coef_ function of the logistic regression model.
 Still, the training performance is very bad.

+Also I added a bit more structure to the notebook.
+The notebook was moved from /data to /code.